-Provider Type Emergency Services Urgent Care Non-Urgent Preventive and Routine Care Wait Time in Office Standard Primary Care Provider (PCP) / Primary Care Dentist (PCD) Same day Within twenty-four (24) hours Within seventy-two (72) hours Within twenty-eight (28) days 1 No more than forty-five (45) minutes Specialty Referral Within twenty-four (24) hours Within twenty-four (24) hours of referral Within seventy-two (72) hours Within four (4) weeks No more than forty-five (45) minutes Dental Care Immediate care ithin forty-eight (48) hours2 Within forty-eight (48) hours of referral Within twenty- eight (28) days of referral Within twenty- eight (28) days of referral No more than forty-five (45) minutes Mental Health/Substance Use Disorder (MH/UD) Same day Within twenty-four (24) hours Within ten (10) days Within ten (10) days No more than forty-five (45) minutes Lab and Radiology Services N/A Within forty-eight (48) hours Within ten (10) business days Within three (3) weeks N/A
+Provider Type Emergency Services Urgent Care Non-Urgent Preventative & Routine Care Wait Time in Office Standard Primary Care Provider (PCP) Same day Within twenty-four (24) hours Within seventy-two (72) hours Within twenty-eight (28) days (1) No more than forty- five (45) minutes Specialty Referral Within twenty- four (24) hours Within twenty-four (24) hours of referral Within seventy-two (72) hours Within four (4) weeks No more than forty- five (45) minutes Dental Care Within forty- eight (48) hours (2) Within three (3) days of referral Within thirty (30) days of referral No more than forty- five (45) minutes Mental Health/Substance Abuse (MH/SA) N-14-09-19, update 10/2/2020 Same day Within twenty-four (24) hours Within ten (10) days No more than forty- five (45) minutes

+Provider Type Emergency Services Urgent Care Non-Urgent Preventative & Routine Care Wait Time in Office Standard Lab and Radiology Services N/A Within forty-eight (48) hours N/A Within three (3) weeks N/A
-1 Non-symptomatic office visits include, but are not limited to, well/preventive care appointments such as annual gynecological examinations or pediatric and adult immunization visits.

-2 Emergency dental treatment no later than forty-eight (48) hours or earlier, as the condition warrants, of injury to natural teeth and/or surrounding tissue and follow-up treatment by a dental provider.
+- (1) Non-symptomatic office visits include, but are not limited to, well/preventive care appointments such as annual gynecological examinations or pediatric and adult immunization visits. - (2) Emergency dental treatment no later than forty-eight (48) hours or earlier, as the condition warrants, of injury to sound natural teeth and surrounding tissue and follow-up treatment by a dental provider.

-Physicals Baseline Physicals for New Adult members Within one hundred eighty (180) calendar days of initial enrollment.
-Baseline Physicals for New Child members and Adult Clients of DDD Within ninety (90) days of initial enrollment, or in accordance with Early Periodic Screening, Diagnosis and Treatment (EPSDT) guidelines.
-Routine Physicals Within four (4) weeks for routine physicals needed for school, camp, work, or similar.
+Physicals: Baseline Physicals for New Adult Members: Within one hundred-eighty (180) calendar days of initial enrollment.
+Baseline Physicals for New Child Members and Adult Clients of DDD: Within ninety (90) days of initial enrollment, or in accordance with Early Periodic Screening, Diagnosis, and Treatment (EPSDT) guidelines.
+Routine Physicals: Within four (4) weeks for routine physicals needed for school, camp, work, or similar.

-Prenatal Care: members shall be seen within the following timeframes Three (3) weeks of a positive pregnancy test (home or laboratory) Three (3) days of identification of high-risk Seven (7) days of request in first and second trimester Three (3) days of first request in third trimester
+Prenatal Care: Members shall be seen within the following timeframes: Three (3) weeks of a positive pregnancy test (home or laboratory) Three (3) days of identification of high-risk Seven (7) days of request in first and second trimester Three (3) days of first request in third trimester

-Initial Initial Pediatric Appointments Within three (3) months of enrollment Aged, Blind and Disabled members Each new member will be contacted within forty-five (45) days of enrollment and offered an appointment date according to the needs of the member, except that each member who has been identified through the enrollment process as having special needs will be contacted within ten (10) business days of enrollment and offered an expedited appointment.
+Initial: Initial Pediatric Appointments: Within three (3) months of enrollment Aged, Blind & Disabled Members: Each new member will be contacted within forty-five (45) days of enrollment and offered an appointment date according to the needs of the member, except that each member who has been identified through the enrollment process as having special needs will be contacted within ten (10) business days of enrollment and offered an expedited appointment.

-Maximum number of Intermediate/Limited patient Encounters.
+Maximum number of Intermediate/Limited Patient Encounters.
 Four (4) per hour for adults and four (4) per hour for children.